 |Mohammad El Abd|

 Mohammad El Abd, an assistant professor of Computer Engineering at the American University of Kuwait (AUK), will be a visiting scholar at the Dartmouth Institute for Quantitative Biomedical Sciences (iQBS) in June and July 2012.
 El Abd's research is in the field of particle swarm optimization (PSO), which employs mathematical algorithms, coupled with innovative computer search tools, to predict the behavior of individuals in large groups.
-El Abd comes to Dartmouth through the Dartmouth College–American University of Kuwait Project, a collaboration begun in 2003 to provide assistance to the founding and ongoing development of Kuwait's first private liberal arts university.
+El Abd comes to Dartmouth through the Dartmouth College–American University of Kuwait Program, a collaboration begun in 2003 to provide assistance to the founding and ongoing development of Kuwait's first private liberal arts university.